atul-atul/atul-atul.github.io/docs/_posts/2025-01-31-lights-out-general-electric.md

 ---
 The book talks about GE's fall from grace.
 In short, it did not face innovators dilemma- Sony Walkman vs iPod type (maybe renewable energy challenged its oil, power business.)
 Its business did not get cannibalized.
 In plain words the businesses were mismanaged.
 The practices which GE followed (particularly accounting practices) were 'success theatre'.
 They manipulated numbers so that the quarterly results looked good (and had culture and practices which allowed that).

+The book does not place a lot of direct blame on Welch but, of course, he's responsible for some of the mess.
+It just happened to surface after he stepped down.

 'The GE of the late twentieth century and the fitful first two decades of the twenty-first has stood for more than what it made.
 It has represented a capitalistic meritocracy, a locus not just of success but of a certain version of virtue— the virtue of targets made, goals surpassed, earnings earned, markets won.
 And it has stood for a vague but well-marketed notion that, in the unapologetic pursuit of a company's fortunes, and one's own, there is a certain uprightness— and a lesson for others.
 But GE has stood for a well-bred hubris as well.'